 - Juveniles do not have the same constitutional rights that an adult would have.
 They are minors, so the court treats them as such.

-- Juvenile cases are almost always assigned a case or social worker.
+- Juvenile cases are almost always assigned to a case or social worker.

-- Punishments range from probation, curfew, to a mandate that the juvenile attends training school.
+- Punishments range from probation, and curfew, to a mandate that the juvenile attends training school or commitment to a youth development center.

 - Records from juvenile cases are sealed.
 Unlike adult criminal records, they will not show up on a normal background check.